 The Diva Cup and The Lunette Cup are two of the most popular brands of menstrual cups in the world and for good reason!
 They’re made by established, reputable companies that have been around for years and that have a reputation for making the highest quality period cups on the market today.

-The Lunette is made in Finland, while the Diva Cup it out of Canada.
-Both the companies are headquartered in these countries, and the product is manufactured there as well.
+The Lunette Cup is made in Finland, while the Diva Cup it out of Canada.
+Both companies are headquartered in these countries, and the product is manufactured there as well.

 Two of our Favourite Menstrual Cups

-If you check out the reviews over on Amazon, you’ll find that most people that use these two cups really seem to like them, with average ratings around 4.5/5.
+If you check out the reviews over on Amazon, you’ll find that most people that use these two cups really seem to like them.
 Most of the complaints are about period cups in general, and not about these specific ones.